llooker/snowflake-usage-block/README.md

 ## Implementation Instructions

-#### Importing the ACCOUNT USAGE Share
+#### Accessing the ACCOUNT USAGE Share
-To import the ACCOUNT_USAGE share, an account administrator must create a local, read-only database from the share.
-For example:
+To access the ACCOUNT_USAGE share, an account administrator must grant the user provided in your [looker connection](https://discourse.looker.com/t/connecting-to-snowflake/203) with access to the appropriate schema.

+As an example, The commands below would be used if the user in your looker connection was granted the "looker_role" and that is how you plan on permissioning the SNOWFLAKE shared DB:

 ```
-use role accountadmin;

-show shares; -- this should return snowflake.account_usage

-create database snowflake_account_usage from share snowflake.account_usage;

-grant imported privileges on database snowflake_account_usage to role <preferred_role>;
+grant usage on database SNOWFLAKE to role looker_role;

-use role <preferred_role>;

-use schema snowflake_account_usage.account_usage;

-show views;
+grant usage on schema SNOWFLAKE.ACCOUNT_USAGE to role looker_role;
+grant select on all tables in schema SNOWFLAKE.ACCOUNT_USAGE to role looker_role;
 ```

-#### Connection Setup
-Create a connection to the database created from the ACCOUNT_USAGE share.
-The database name and schema name entries should correspond to the ones chosen in the previous step.

 #### Dashboards
 The dashboard can be used as is, or customized to your specific requirements.
 If you've customized the model name, rename the model in each LookML Dashboard element from "snowflake_usage_block" to the model name you've selected.
 We recommend using a global Find & Replace for this.